Speaking8 min read

 Founders are pulled toward the biggest stage they can find.
 That is often backwards.
 Credibility compounds from formats where your thinking is visible, attributed, and recoverable — not from rooms where you are one of twelve panelists and nothing gets captured.
 The right first stage depends on what you need: depth, reach, or proof.

-Salons and small curated rooms are the highest-IP-per-minute format.
+Salons and small curated rooms are the highest-signal format.
 You speak to peers who will push back, the moderator protects depth, and the output can be structured into quotes and insight drops.
-If your goal is to establish what you believe — not just that you exist — start here.
-OpenStages speaker bureau placements prioritize rooms where extraction and attribution are part of the design.
+If your goal is to show what you believe — not just that you exist — start here.
+OpenStages placements prioritize rooms where fit, extraction, and attribution are part of the design.

 Podcasts: best for narrative and reach

 Long-form podcasts reward founders who can tell a story across forty minutes.
-They are strong for narrative IP — origin, pivot, lesson — but weak for precise attributed claims unless the host clips well.
-Treat podcasts as chapter material, not your entire archive.
+They are strong for narrative signal — origin, pivot, lesson — but weak for precise attributed claims unless the host clips well.
+Treat podcasts as chapter material, not your entire record.
 Pair every appearance with three pull quotes you own and can link independently.

 Conference stages: best for proof and top-of-funnel

 Large stages confer status.
-They rarely confer searchable depth unless the event publishes structured recaps.
-Use big stages after you have salon and podcast proof — so when someone googles you, they find more than a photo and a title.
-The stage opens the door; the archive keeps it open.
+They rarely show depth unless the event publishes structured recaps.
+Use big stages after you have salon and podcast proof — so when a host checks your fit, they find more than a photo and a title.
+The stage opens the door; the room record keeps it open.

 • Pre-seed / seed: prioritize curated salons and niche podcasts in your category.